mohsinalimat/EatSpector/README.md

 - [ ] User can tap a restaurant and see its detail view
 - [ ] User can place an order using GrubHub
 - [ ] User can view restaurant location on google map
+- [ ] User can get directions using google map

 ## Video Walkthrough